Decartes992/Iftekhar---Personal-Portfolio/personal-portfolio/documentation/layout-baselayout.md

     *   Skip link (`.skip-link`) for keyboard navigation accessibility.
     *   `<header>`: Contains the main navigation (`<nav>`) and the theme toggle button.
     *   `<main id="main-content">`: Wraps the page content (`<slot />`) and includes an ID for skip links.
-    *   `<footer>`: Contains the dynamic copyright year and a placeholder for the site last updated timestamp.
+    *   `<footer>`: Contains the dynamic copyright year and a client-side updated timestamp.
+    *   Inline script for client-side dynamic timestamp update.
     *   Deferred script (`theme-toggle.js`) for theme toggle functionality.
     *   Inline script for managing `is-animating` class for View Transitions.